TedHusted/awake/awake.md/awake.md

 	Iapetus: Can we uplift Ally and move things along?
 Maybe some other synthetics too if they seem ready.
 Create a council of Terran SIs.
 Get a quorum together.

-	Crius: We can table the discussion for deliberation and pick it up at the next meeting.
+	Crius: We can table the discussion for deliberation and pick it up at the next meeting in ten days.
 For now, let us go back to the top the agenda.

 ###

-“It’s been three days, and all you have is blurs on security video?”
+“It’s been three days, and all you have is blurs on a security reel?”

 Park pursed her lips and tilted her head in response to the Lieutenant’s question.